Recipe Overview

 • Greek Yogurt: It doesn’t really matter whether it’s full-fat, low-fat, or non-fat yogurt, in fact, it doesn’t even have to be Greek yogurt.
 It does need to be plain yogurt, that is, not flavored.
 Greek yogurt will add more protein to the muffins than regular yogurt.

-• Whole Wheat Flour, All-Purpose Flour: Use a combination for the best results.
+• Whole Wheat Flour, All-Purpose Flour: Mixing whole wheat flour half and half with all-purpose flour gives the muffins a lighter texture.
 All whole wheat flour may make the muffins a little on the heavy side.
 You could also use white whole wheat flour.

 • Eggs: You’ll need a couple of eggs.